 Master of Occupational Therapy (MOT)

-Students will facilitate participation in meaningful and necessary occupations (daily activities) with clients, families, and organizations within their communities of practice.
-Students will contribute to the future of the profession through leadership, scholarly activities, and service.
-The Occupational Therapy program supports the mission of Walsh University and the School of Behavioral and Health Sciences, which encourage individuals to act in accordance with reason guided by the example and teachings of Jesus Christ.
+Graduates will facilitate participation in meaningful and necessary occupations with clients, families, and organizations within their communities.
+Graduates will contribute to the future of the profession through leadership, evidence-based practice, and service.
+The Occupational Therapy Program supports the missions of Walsh University and the School of Behavioral and Health Sciences, which encourage individuals to act in accordance with reason guided by the example and teachings of Jesus Christ.

-We view our students as active learners who require dynamic, realistic contexts to synthesize knowledge and develop critical thinking skills.
-We believe our students have an inherent desire to promote and advance the profession of occupational therapy through linking education to evidence-based practice and participating in scholarly activities.
+We view our students as active learners who require dynamic, realistic contexts to apply acquired knowledge and develop critical thinking skills.
+We believe our students have an inherent desire to promote and advance the profession of occupational therapy by linking education to research through evidence-based practice and lifelong learning.

 Program Student Learning Outcomes